wmde/wikibase-docker/README.md

 - a [Wikidata Query Service](https://www.mediawiki.org/wiki/Wikidata_Query_Service) instance available at http://localhost:8282
 - a [QuickStatements](https://www.wikidata.org/wiki/Help:QuickStatements) instance, available at http://localhost:9191

+The actual ports depend on the `.env` configuration; the ones mentioned here are the default values.

 Note that the Wikibase instance has no data; no items or properties.
 To add some data, use the `Special:NewItem` and `Special:NewProperty` pages in the local wiki; then you can add statements to the added items using the properties you defined.

 For more information about this example enviroment, please see the [README-compose.md](https://github.com/wmde/wikibase-docker/blob/master/README-compose.md) file.